Using the Variant Source and Variant Sink blocks

 The model has several signal line switches controlled by external variables.

-The signal selection conditions in each block Variant Source or Variant Sink are specified using expressions.
+Signal selection conditions in each block Variant Source or Variant Sink they are set using expressions.

-The expression that first takes the true value determines the port number through which the data will go from or to some subsystem.
-Let us interpret the different variants of the systems that are realised in this diagram:
+The expression that first takes the true value defines the port number through which the data will go from or to some subsystem.
+Let's interpret the different variants of the systems that are implemented in this scheme.:

 - If

-Under some combinations of conditions, this model returns an error because the output ports of a subsystem must receive an active signal regardless of the subsystem option.
-It is not possible to supply any block with both active and inactive signals at the same time, you must explicitly design the output ports of such a system using Variant Source/Sink blocks to set default values.
+Under some combinations of conditions, this model returns an error because the subsystem's output ports must receive an active signal regardless of the subsystem's variant.
+It is not possible to send an active and inactive signal to any block at the same time, it is necessary to explicitly design the output ports of such a system using blocks Variant Source/Sink to set default values.

 mName = "variant_source_sink"